 - Sprinkler heads that simply don't come on

 Replacing a valve is a fairly easy job that requires basic plumbing supplies, though it does require some experience with joining PVC pipe with solvent cement.
 The most important part of this project is getting an exact replacement part for the sprinkler valve.
 Determine the type and size of the valve, or remove it and bring it to the store with you.
 When selecting the new valve, make sure the PVC adapters fit the valve sockets before leaving the store.
 These adapters have a male threaded end to attach to the valve and a female slip-fit end designed to be solvent-glued to the PVC irrigation pipe.

 Shut off the water to the irrigation system by rotating the valve handle on the main supply pipe of the system.
 The valve is closed when the handle is perpendicular to the pipe.
 If there is no shutoff valve for the irrigation system, you may have to shut off the water at the home's main shutoff or the water meter.

 - Smartphone or camera (optional)

 - Reciprocating saw, PVC pipe cutter, or hacksaw

 - New sprinkler valve

-- PVC solvent glue
+- PVC primer and solvent glue